After working on cars for so many years, I have found that some parts don't need to be replaced. They just need a quick cleanup or repair!

 The secondary air system does a lot of work.
 Not hard work, but constant work.

-These fins can only turn one direction.
+These fins can only turn in one direction.
 The edge is beveled to allow one direction of rotation.
-After thirty years of spinning in this one direction, they are well worn into their customary path.
+After thirty years of spinning in this one direction, they are well worn.

 Read More from AxleAddict